Pamela Thomas-Graham: Career

 Thomas-Graham began her career at Goldman, Sachs & Co., where she was a summer associate in the investment banking division while she was student at Harvard Business School.
 In 1995, she was the first African American woman to become partner at the international management consulting firm McKinsey & Company.

 In 1999, Thomas-Graham joined NBC as president of CNBC.com and in 2001, she became chief executive of the cable TV network CNBC.
 Her successful launch of the network's business website became a Harvard Business School Case study authored by Harvard Business School Professor Rosabeth Moss Kanter.
 In September 2005, she left CNBC and was hired as president of Liz Claiborne, Inc.

 In January 2010, Thomas-Graham joined the executive board of Credit Suisse as Chief Talent, Branding and Communications Officer.
-In August 2016, she was elected by Clorox to serve as the Lead independent director of its board..
+In August 2016, she was elected by Clorox to serve as the Lead independent director of its board until February 2021.

-Thomas-Graham serves on the board of the New York Philharmonic and the Parsons School of Design.
+Thomas-Graham has served on the board of the New York Philharmonic and Parsons School of Design.
 She is a member of the Economic Club of New York and the Council on Foreign Relations.
+On April 23, 2018, she was appointed as an independent director of Norwegian Cruise Lines.
+Since March 2018, Thomas-Graham has served on the board of Peloton.

 Thomas-Graham is the author of a three-title book series, "Ivy League Mysteries", published by Simon & Schuster: A Darker Shade Of Crimson (1998), Blue Blood (1999), and Orange Crushed (2004).

 Thomas-Graham is the creator and owner of Dandelion Chandelier, a blog that explores the intersection of luxury, wellness, marketing, and technology.